Australian Couples Estate Planning Bundle

 If the beneficiary is bankrupt:

-• But, with a Superannuation Testamentary Trust the executor is able to retain the wealth in the Will
+• But, with a Superannuation Testamentary Trust, the executor can retain the wealth in the Will.

 “Oh, I thought I could delay getting Probate and not tell the Trustee-in-Bankruptcy, the family court or Centrelink.”